Carinsurance.com Insights

 Car insurance rates by age group in Kentucky

-Car insurance companies know teen drivers are less experienced and riskier to insure.
-Kentucky drivers aged 30 to 60 have the lowest average auto insurance rates at $2,173 annually.
+Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
+Kentucky drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $2,549 annually.

 See the average rates by age group below: